MSc in Cybersecurity

 - Internship Part 1 & Part 2**

-Note: there are dependencies between secure development specialisation electives.
+There are dependencies between secure development specialisation electives.
 To study Secure Application Development in Year 1 Semester 2, learners must have studied Secure Web Development in Year 1 Semester 1.
 However, all learners can elect to study Malware Analysis in Semester 2.

 **Students must notify the college in advance if they want to complete Internship.